Russia, Ukraine agree to uphold ceasefire in Normandy talks | DW | 26.01.2022

 A map indicating the positions of Russian troops near Ukraine

-The intelligence prompted concerns that Russia plans to escalate the conflict in Donbas and seize a greater share of Ukrainian territory, though analysts debate what shape and contour that military effort might take as well as the costs to both Ukraine and Russia.
+The intelligence prompted concerns that Russia plans to escalate the conflict in Donbas and seize a greater share of Ukrainian territory after it had annexed Ukraine's Crimean Peninsula in 2014.
+Analysts, however, debate what shape and contour a new military effort might take as well as the costs to both Ukraine and Russia.

 At the beginning of January, Germany and France attempted trilateral talks with representatives of both nations shuttling between Kyiv and Moscow, but without the four parties sitting down altogether at once.